rishipedia/archiaura/README.md

-# Archiaura is the project website that i (souvik das) has made for interview purpose.
+# Archiaura is a project website that i (souvik das) has made for interview purpose.

 The theme of this site is architecture.